agilepro/epiconsciousness/docs/Philosophy/Michael_Huemer.md

 # Michael Huemer

-Michael Humor is a professor of moral philosophy at the University of Colorado and one of the leading proponents of moral realism: the thesis that there are true, objective moral facts.
+Michael Huemer is a professor of moral philosophy at the University of Colorado and one of the leading proponents of moral realism: the thesis that there are true, objective moral facts.

 ## Video 1